 The Bamboo Agile crew is no stranger to web application design.
 With us having built dozens of successful websites, it’s safe to say that we have somewhat of an understanding of what works well and what really doesn’t.
-That being said, we gain plenty of knowledge with every new project; a great example would be our recent gig, which has turned out to be a pretty fascinating redesign experiment.
+That being said, we gain plenty of knowledge with every new project; a great example would be our recent gig, which has turned out to be a pretty fascinating website makeover experiment.

 How we got involved